Abd-Beltaji/ASMEMU/README.md

 ## Usage 🔩

-+ From any from CMD/ Powershell or any integrated teminal that utilizres either of them, run the command: `ASMEMU`
++ From CMD/ Powershell or any integrated teminal that utilizres either of them, run the command: `ASMEMU`

 <p>
 <pre style="background-color:#111; color:#999;">